For Schools

 In Queensland, if you are a victim of crime, including DFV, you have rights.
 A short video on the Charter of Victims’ Rights outlines the rights victims of crime have in the criminal justice system, the manner in which victims should be treated and the services available to aid recovery.

-QCEC acknowledges the traditional Custodians of country throughout Queensland.
+QCEC acknowledges the traditional Custodians of Country throughout Queensland.
 We pay our respects to Elders past and present.